yes66395/laravel/README.md

 A simple and small project boxed meal order System

-A PHP Laravel framework MVC structure
+Use PHP Laravel framework MVC structure

 PHP7 and MySql